documentationfor yFiles for HTML 3.0.0.1

 Drag and Drop

-GraphEditorInputMode supports drag and drop gestures as well, or rather, the drop part of the gesture.
-Drag and drop enables you to conveniently create applications that use a “palette” of items which can be dragged onto the canvas to create graph items.
+GraphEditorInputMode also supports drag-and-drop gestures; more specifically, it supports the drop part of the gesture.
+Drag and drop enables you to create applications that use a “palette” of items, which can be dragged onto the canvas to create graph items.

 Creating a node via drag and drop